NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 In the *faster model* after selecting the actor needed to perform an action the _drone_ sends a message to all the actors involved with the total waiting time needed to complete the action.

-== Statistical Model Checking

-All the optional stochastic features have been implemented:
-- The _survivors_ acknowledge the instruction and enact with probability $S#sub[listen]$, and ignore it (or miss it) with probability $1 - S#sub[listen]$.
-We assume _survivors_ share the same behavior, hence the same probability is used for all of them.
-- The _drones_ vision sensors fail with probability $P#sub[fail]$.
-We assume _drones_ share the same sensors, hence the same failure probability is used for all of them.

 = Scenarios & Properties